roadrunner-server/docs/app-server/nginx-with-rr.md

 ### Docker Compose

-To assemble and manage all components, create a `docker-compose.yaml` file that defines the RoadRunner and Nginx services, as well as their configurations
+To assemble and manage all components, create a `docker-compose.yaml` file that defines the RoadRunner and Nginx services, as well as their configurations.

 {% code title="docker-compose.yaml" %}